tohidul3417/hands-on-rust/README.md

 ## 🚀 Purpose

-This repository serves as a personal learning resource to solidify my Rust programming skills.
+This repository serves as a personal space to practice different Rust programming topics.
 ## 🛠️ Usage

 Run any problem file using the following command: